-Three frequently considered remedies-phytoremediation, barrier walls, and permeable reactive barrier (PRB) walls-were not considered viable at the Ash Pond or Gypsum Pond.
-Phytoremediation may be effective for impacts at or near the ground surface (or to about 50 feet if using a specialized TreeWell approach); however, at both sites Appendix IV SSIs occur in groundwater at depths from about 50 to 190 feet, rendering phytoremediation technically impractical.
-Vertical barrier walls and PRB walls are technically infeasible because the (1) depth is well beyond the approximate 100 foot limitation of the technology and (2) the thickness of rock below ground surface would preclude installing the walls with current technology.
+Three frequently considered remedies-phytoremediation, barrier walls, and permeable reactive barrier (PRB) walls-were not considered viable at the Ash Pond, Gypsum Pond, BALF, CCR Landfill, or Gypsum Landfill.
+Phytoremediation may be effective for impacts at or near the ground surface (or to about 50 feet if using a specialized TreeWell approach); however, at all sites, Appendix IV SSLs occur in groundwater at depths from about 50 to 190 feet, rendering phytoremediation technically impractical.
+Vertical barrier walls and PRB walls are technically infeasible because: 1) the depth is beyond the approximate 100-foot limitation of the technology; and 2) the thickness of rock below ground surface would preclude installing the walls with current technology.